zubairsaiyed/hashtag-graph/README.md

 If there are no connections for the entire graph, then you can count the average as `0.00`.

 * *Should I count self connections if a hashtag appears multiple times in a tweet?*
-No, for simplicity you should not count connection from a node to itself.
-More so, the hashtag entities should properly de-duplicate these hashtags for you.
+No, you should not count connection from a node to itself.

+* *If multiple tweets within a 60-second window have the same pair of hashtags, should they be connected twice?*
+No, please don't count multiple connection.
+In other words, nodes can either be connected by one edge, or not connected at all.
+However, you should ensure that the timestamp of the corresponding edge is properly updated.

 * *Can I use an IDE like Eclipse to write my program?*
 Yes, you can use what ever tools you want -  as long as your `run.sh` script correctly runs the relevant target files and creates the `output.txt` file in the `tweet_output` directory.